Summer Day's Dream: Subsequent revivals

 In 1976 the play was revived by the Masqueraders Theatre Club and performed in Sudbury, London from 20–22 May that year, with its setting now advanced to 1999.
 However, the play generally remained in near-total obscurity until it was revived by the BBC in a production, retaining its original 1975 setting, in BBC2's Performance series – the last major series of studio plays broadcast in the UK – on 26 November 1994, during the year of Priestley's centenary.
-This production starred John Gielgud in his last television role as Stephen Dawlish (more than 60 years after he had played on stage and screen as Inigo Jollifant in Priestley's The Good Companions) and also featured Rosemary Harris, Paul Bhattacharjee, Mike McShane, Saskia Reeves, Paul Rhys, Terence Rigby and Emily Watson.
+This production starred John Gielgud as Stephen Dawlish (more than 60 years after he had played on stage and screen as Inigo Jollifant in Priestley's The Good Companions) and also featured Rosemary Harris, Paul Bhattacharjee, Mike McShane, Saskia Reeves, Paul Rhys, Terence Rigby and Emily Watson.
 This was well received by Lynne Truss in The Times who wrote, "preposterous is how it sounds, but amazingly Saturday's production by Christopher Morahan was magical enough to carry it off", also mentioning that in the play Shrewsbury has become the largest settlement in Britain.
 Sean Day-Lewis, previewing the production in the previous weekend's Sunday Telegraph, suggested that it was "a work of false prophecy, muddled style and contradictory attitudes" and that its politics were "craven", but also said that it came across with "beguiling effect" and that Gielgud's performance was "among his best for television".
 Hugh Massingberd, reviewing it in The Daily Telegraph, suggested that "for all his professed socialism, Priestley seemed to be conjuring up an Edwardian's nostalgic vision of a country estate that chimes with the great James Lees-Milne's admirable claim that 'squirearchy was probably the most successful form of local government that's ever been devised'".
 In The Stage and Television Today, Lisa Rohumma praised Morahan for "manag[ing] to transport us from the often unfulfilling and static world of the television play to a time and place one senses has never really existed" and said that Gielgud was "sage-like and beguiling" and "utterly mesmerising".
 A further revival – this time on stage – was performed by the Finborough Theatre in 2013, the first Central London production in 64 years, receiving a positive review from Michael Billington in The Guardian.